agencyenterprise/projects-overview-contentstack/README.md

 ## Contentstack POC

-**What is this**: This is a POC that uses [Contentstack](<(https://www.contentstack.com/docs)>) and builds off the [Contentstack-Gatsby Static Site Demo](https://github.com/contentstack/gatsby-contentstack-demo) to test out how Contentstack could be used to make a user facing site for an agency.
+This is a POC that uses [Contentstack](<(https://www.contentstack.com/docs)>) and builds off the [Contentstack-Gatsby Static Site Demo](https://github.com/contentstack/gatsby-contentstack-demo) to test out how Contentstack could be used to make a user facing site for an agency.

 This is not meant to be a real, ready for production application, but just a quick implementation using the Contentstack trial to play around with some features.
 As you can hopefully tell, much of the content is made up.